Capricornucopia/DisInfoSec/index.md

 A wonderful, talented disabled infosec person had a great CFP for DisInfoSec.
 But she's in Minneapolis, which is now a warzone where cops even shoot white people for merely existing.
 She told me she would be unable to present on June 13th.
 She is currently providing first aid to the victims of the carnage which is continuing.
 I told her that her life and the lives of her loved ones are way more important than DisInfoSec.

-DisInfoSec will go on, but I'm considering rescheduling the event for **Saturday July 11th.**
+DisInfoSec will go on, it has now been rescheduled for **Saturday July 11th.**

-Please [see my Twitter thread](https://twitter.com/kim_crawley/status/1267448579418923009?s=20) for more details and to vote as to whether or not you'd like DisInfoSec to be rescheduled.

 While you're here, please consider donating to a GoFundMe to support Black Lives Matter.